Best Walking, Hiking, and Running Trails in Steamboat

 The trailhead is off of the Dumont Lake Campground turnoff on Rabbit Ears Pass.

 Definitely one of the most difficult and farthest away hikes on this list.
 This 9-mile round trip hike will take you through some of the most beautiful scenery the Yampa Valley has to offer.
 Situated in the Mount Zirkel Wilderness, this trek leads you to Gilpin Lake—a gorgeous alpine lake surrounded by towering peaks and lush landscape.
 This iconic hike should absolutely be on your list if you have the time for an adventure outside of Steamboat.

 The trailhead is located off of Seedhouse Road in North Routt.

-Uranium Mine Trail in the Mount Zirkel Wilderness
+Uranium Mine Trail

 Just 4 miles outside of town, the challenging Uranium Mine Trail offers just over 3 miles of out and back action that appeals to experienced hikers.
 Not only will the body get a workout, but the vistas are simply superb in the summer.
 The canyon walls are flecked with foliage, wildflowers, and aspen trees.